bebop/poly/CONTRIBUTING.md

 versions indicate breaking changes to the API, minor versions indicate backwards-compatible additions to the API, and patch versions indicate bugfixes.

-### Cutting a Major or Minor Release
+### Cutting a Release

 > NOTE: Only contributors with write access to the repository can do this.

-To cut a release, check out the `release` branch, merge any desired changes, and then run `just cut-release <version>` (without the `v` before the version number).
+To cut a release, check out the `main` branch, merge any desired changes, and then run `just cut-release <version>` (without the `v` before the version number).
 This will perform the following actions locally:

 1. Lint and test the codebase
-2. Update the changelog and commit it
+2. Bump the version in the changelog and commit it
 3. `git tag` the commit as `v<version>`

 Afterward, simply run `git push` and `git push <remote> v<version>` to upload the new commit